LSDtopotools/lsdtt_docs_docker/readme.md

 ![](https://raw.githubusercontent.com/LSDtopotools/lsdtt_docs_docker/master/images/LSD-logo.png)

 This docker container is for building the *LSDTopoTools* documentation.
 Only use it if you are actually going to update the documentation.
-If you just want to read the documentation,  [documentation website](https://lsdtopotools.github.io/LSDTT_documentation/).
+If you just want to read the documentation, go to the [documentation website](https://lsdtopotools.github.io/LSDTT_documentation/).

 ## Instructions